documentationfor yFiles for HTML 3.0.0.2

 This layout is mostly suitable for (sub-)graphs with few edges or small components, as edges may easily cross the center of the disk producing a cluttered appearance.
 In particular, it is suitable for winding paths around a center.

 The layout is optimized for nodes whose shapes are circles (preferably of unit size).
-In case that the shapes of the nodes are not circles, add a node halo (possibly of size 0) to the nodes in order to avoid node overlaps: this lets the layout algorithm consider the circumcircle of the halo.
-Rectangular nodes without halos may partly overlap.
+In case that the shapes of the nodes are not circles, add margins (possibly of size 0) to the nodes in order to avoid node overlaps: this lets the layout algorithm consider the circumcircle of the margins.
+Rectangular nodes without node margins may partly overlap.
 Circular nodes cannot overlap.

 Constructors